-Our 2025 Scholarship Applications will open on 12/1/2024!
+Our 2025 Scholarship Applications are open!
 Learn more under our Grants and Scholarship tab.

 Many people choose to leave charitable assets upon their deaths.
 After assuring that their loved ones have been cared for, he or she can use a variety of assets, such as pension plans, life insurance or the proceeds from the sale of a house, for charitable purposes.